Rep. Alexandria Ocasio-Cortez, D-N.Y., 33, is the youngest woman to be elected to Congress.

-- True to millennial form, she’s honest about her former experience as a bartender, forgoing health insurance coverage and carrying student debt.
+True to millennial form, she’s honest about her former experience as a bartender, forgoing health insurance coverage and carrying student debt.
 She is adept at social media and makes her way on national media more than most of her colleagues.

 When she’s not clapping back at her social media trolls or defending her sartorial choices, the outspoken representative is championing a progressive platform that includes the Green New Deal, a proposal for the U.S. to shift its reliance to clean, energy-efficient sources.